Riding With A Rescue Mission In The Surreal, Perilous Texas Floods

 "[Viela] has family down here," Cash says.
 "So we came out initially to try to get them out.
 Then we met Ted, and we've been trying to save as many people as we can now."

 The two skiffs motor through a dream sequence of surreal sights in this watery landscape.
 A black horse wanders along the shoulder of a highway bridge, confused and wet.
 A fleshy man with a tattooed torso stands impassively in water up to his chest — as though this is all normal — and politely waves off an offer to climb in the boat.
-A couple hip-deep in water is towing an air mattress carrying two shivering Chihuahua dogs.
+A couple hip-deep in water is towing an air mattress carrying two shivering Chihuahuas.

 Meanwhile, Galvan has reached one of his brothers on his cellphone.